quicwg/base-drafts/draft-ietf-quic-http.md

 continue granting push credit as needed; see {{frame-max-push-id}}.
 A smaller value indicates the client will reject pushes with Push IDs greater than or equal to this value.
-Like the server, the client MAY send subsequent GOAWAY frames so long as the specified Push ID is not greater than any previously sent value.
+Like the server, the client MAY send subsequent GOAWAY frames so long as the specified Push ID is no greater than any previously sent value.

 Even when a GOAWAY indicates that a given request or push will not be processed